leitstand/leitstand-ui/leitstand-ui-web/doc/controller.md

 The view model contains the returned hooks, a mapping function to translate the `enabled` flag into a state with values `UP` or `DOWN`, and the currently applied filter.
-Moreover, the controller has an event handler refreshing the view whenever a new filter was applied.
+The controller also has an event handler that refreshes the view whenever a new filter was applied.

 ## Menu
 The menu assigns a view template to its controller and registers the controller in the Leitstand menu.